khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

   - drawer
 ---

-Help content should be used as a fallback to help users complete and better understand tasks, with the primary method of understanding being the UI itself.
-Embedding help content directly within the feature it serves is the best way to assist users who have hit a roadblock.
+The primary method for providing help should be in the UI itself.
 Affordance is higher when help content is available in context.

-Help comes in the form of various types of content designed to:
+Help content can:

-- Assist users unable to complete a task.
+- Assist users who are unable to complete a task.
 - Help users to understand a concept in more detail.
 - Provide additional technical details not available in the UI.

+In some situations, you can link from the UI to the GitLab product documentation.

+## When to use a link to documentation

+Always strive to provide users with help in the UI itself.
+Use UI text or a [drawer](/components/drawer).

+However, you might need to use a link to the product documentation if:

+- Users require information that can't be communicated in the available space.
+(For example, a list of variables that are defined fully in the documentation.)
+- The UI is part of a larger workflow.

 ## Formatting help content

-If the most relevant information can be summarized succinctly, put the summary directly in the UI instead of using a help link.
-However, you can use a help link to provide supplemental information.

-Help links open in a new tab.
-Doing so makes the result of clicking the links predictable and prevents users from needing to immediately navigate away from their task.
+Help links open in a new tab because:

+- Clicking links is predictable.
+- The user does not need to navigate away from their task.

-To learn how to link to GitLab docs in various programming languages, see [Linking to /help](https://docs.gitlab.com/ee/development/documentation/#linking-to-help).
+To learn how to link to GitLab documentation in various programming languages, see [Linking to /help](https://docs.gitlab.com/ee/development/documentation/#linking-to-help).

 ### Link text

-Phrase the link as the question that will be answered by the linked content.
+You should always phrase the link as a question.

 - **Example:** A merge request approval is required.
 [Who can approve](#)?

 If you can't determine a useful question, use `Learn more`.
-However, be aware that `Learn more` is not descriptive or meaningful, and should be used sparingly.
+However, be aware that `Learn more` is **not descriptive or meaningful**, and **should be used sparingly**.

 - **Example:** Approve a merge request.
 [Learn more](#).

+Note: The punctuation is not part of the link.

 For screen reader users, add an [aria-label](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8) with a full-sentence description.
 Punctuation should not be part of the link.